Post updated December 2018 with details about the Christmas Markets in Tegernsee, an hour’s drive from Munich.

 Munich has at least 13 different Christmas markets, ranging from the traditional, to medieval, to LGBT.
 You’ll find every kind of ornament you’ll ever need, and plenty of stodgy German food to keep you warm while you search.
 And of course, vats upon vats of glühwein, which is my most favourite part of a Northern Hemisphere Christmas.
 (Glühwein might appear like a harmless festive drink, but it’s a potent mix of sugar and alcohol that will have you bouncing off the walls.
 Just remember what goes up, must come crashing down….)

-So pack your thermals and put on your stretchy pants – here are just a handful of highlights from the Munich Christmas markets.
+So pack your thermals and put on your stretchy pants – here are just a handful of highlights from the Munich Christmas markets (plus an easy day trip as a bonus!).

 Christmas market at Marienplatz